CodosaurusLLC/CodosaurusLLC.github.io/development.md

 by up to about 25%,
-according to various factors of pain (such as working in C, or bureaucracy) or fun/convenience (such as working in Elixir, or on retainer).
+according to various factors of pain (such as working in C, or bureaucracy) or fun/convenience (such as working in Elixir, or on retainer).&nbsp;
+There is also a discount for
+agencies or other such middlemen, to allow them room to make a profit.

 ### 3: As Part of my [Advice](advice) Service